 The InsurTech: Personal Lines industry can be segregated into companies offering digital-only personal line insurance offerings.
 These insurance providers consist of companies offering home, auto, health, life, personal belonging, and miscellaneous (pet and travel) insurance, as well as those providing comparison sites to assist individuals in comparing and shopping for insurance.

 The auto insurance sector accounted for the highest number of startups offering usage-based insurance (UBI) using telematics data.
-Moreover, the majority of startups identified in this industry are in their early or growth stages.
+Moreover, the majority of startups identified in this industry are in go-to-market or expansion stages.

 Incumbents have also been quick to react to changing market dynamics, especially in the automobile space, where most companies have either developed solutions in-house or partnered with turnkey solution providers and vehicle manufacturers to offer usage-based insurance offerings.
 Vehicle manufacturers, such as Tesla, have also ventured into this space, leveraging data from their own connected vehicles.